autofac/Documentation/docs/integration/webapi.rst

 Setting the Response in an Autofac Action Filter
 ------------------------------------------------

-In the same way as with standard Web API filters,  you are able to set the HttpResponse object in the ``OnActionExecutingAsync`` method of an action filter.
+In the same way as with standard Web API filters,  you are able to set the ``HttpResponseMessage`` in the ``OnActionExecutingAsync`` method of an action filter.

 .. sourcecode:: csharp